kakon-ray/and-shop-fullstack/README.md

-## This Project Developer Laravel and React Js
+## This project is being developed using Laravel and React.